-To make an enrollment change, the school employee must make the change online in SEBB My Account or submit the required forms to their SEBB Organization.
-All other subscribers must submit the forms to the SEBB Program.
-The forms must be received no later than 60 days after the event that created the special open enrollment.
-In addition to the required forms, the SEBB Program or SEBB Organization will require the subscriber to provide proof of the dependent's eligibility, evidence of the event that created the special open enrollment, or both.
+To make an enrollment change, the school employee must make the change online in SEBB My Account or submit the required forms to their SEBB organization.
+All other subscribers must submit the required forms to the SEBB Program.
+The forms must be received no later than 60 days after the event that creates the special open